nicolgit/hub-and-spoke-playground/README.md

   * block certain sites (Facebook, Twitter and 3 web categories (nudity, dating, pornography)
   * allows all remaining HTTP(S) outbound traffic

+the ARM template [hub-02](hub-02-bicep/hub-02.json) deploys:
+* 2 Azure Virtual Networks:
+    * `hub-lab-02-net` with 4 subnets:
+        * default subnet: this subnet is empty
+        * AzureFirewallSubet: this subnet is used by Azure Firewall
+        * AzureBastionSubnet: this subnet is used bu Azure Bastion
+        * GatewaySubnet: this subnet is used by Azure Gateway
+    * `spoke-04` with 2 subnet used to connect spoke-04-vm machine
+* An Azure Bastion resource that provides secure and seamless SSH connectivity to the jumpbox virtual machine directly in the Azure portal over SSL
+* An Azure Firewall **standard** resource that provide a con-premiseic inspection.
+* An Azure VPN Gateway resource that is used to send encrypted traffic between the hub virtual network to the on-premises simulated location.
+* `spoke-04-vm`: a Windows Server virtual machine that simulates a server located in the spoke-01 landing zone

+The site to site VPN connection shown in the architecture is not automatically deployed and configure: its configuration is covered by one of the playground scenarios.**est solution**
+All machines have the same account parameters (as following):
+* username: `nicola`
+* password: `password.123`

 ## Playground's scenarios
 Here there is a list of tested scenarios usable on this playground.